freestyletime/Cyclone4Web/README.md

     ```
 * (Optional) Enter the project folder running the following command to create a virtual environment:
     ```
-    > Python3 -m venv env
+    > python3 -m venv env
     ```
 * Install all the relavant [dependencies](requirements.txt) by using the following command:
     ```
     (env) > pip install -r requirements.txt
     ```
 * Make sure you have java (64 bit is recommended) installed on your machine.
-* [Download Cyclone](https://classicwuhao.github.io/cyclone_tutorial/installation.html) and Unzip it to a folder called `Cyclone`.
+* [Download Cyclone](https://classicwuhao.github.io/cyclone_tutorial/installation.html) and Unzip it to a folder called `cyclone`.
-* Copy the entire `Cyclone` folder to the root of the project
+* Copy the entire `cyclone` folder to the root of the project

 This is the well-configured project structure.
 <div><img alt="project structure" src='screenshots/projectStructure.png' width=350></div>